-The Playhouse is committed to making the theatre an accessible and enjoyable experience for all our patrons.
+The Playhouse is committed to making a theatre visit here an accessible and enjoyable experience for all our patrons.
 All areas of the theatre are wheelchair accessible; guide and hearing dogs are welcome.
 Do ring us if a prior visit would be helpful to you.

 A number of accessible toilets are available, the first is situated just outside the auditorium and is accessed using a stair lift.
-The second is outside on the terrace and the third is located in the backstage area of the theatre.
+The second is outside on the terrace.

 The Playhouse has a Sennheiser infra-red system to help the hard of hearing.
 Two models of headset are available, one for use with a hearing aid and one without.
 They work best when used in the central seats in the auditorium.